Bolivia travel blog by a backpacker -

 cowboys.
 3 Bolivian ladies sunbathed their legs on this beautiful hot day on a street corner.
 The jeep I was in ended up leaving a lot later in the day than it was supposed to.
 We ended up leaving town at 1pm due to problems with

 drivers, over-bookings and who knows what.
-There were a bunch of people waiting until then, some were quite pissed off.
-Finally the show
+There were a bunch of people waiting until then.

 got on the road and we headed to the train cemetery not far away on the edge of the salt desert - big rows of rusty old skeleton trains.